 Wire Fraud: The Basics

-How Wire Transfers Work: Sending and Receiving (The Balance, May 15, 2019)
+How Wire Transfers Work: Sending and Receiving Money (The Balance, Oct.
+5, 2020)

 Wire Transfer Scams (Washington State Office of the Attorney General)